cdorthe/Video_Orthorectification/README.md

 5. During execution:
    - You will be prompted to manually define common features between a video frame and the orthophoto.
-   - Define a mask to select the region of interest (ROI).
+   - Define a mask to select the region of interest.

 6. Once complete, the orthorectified video will be saved in the specified output folder.